SapientiaPrima/sapientiaprima.github.io/_posts/2024-11-23-bias-variance-tradeoff.md

 # So, what is Bias Variance Trade-off?

-In this post, I'm going to explain bias and variance completely.
+In this post, we will dive deep into the concepts of bias and variance, exploring their significance in machine learning and their trade-off.

 ## Conceptual Introduction